nspilman/natespilmandotcom/blog/adding-next-and-previous-post-link.md

 ---
-title: Adding Next and Previous post link
+title: Adding Next and Previous post link to the blog
 description: A seemingly hacky way to handle pagination
 date: 2020-03-28T17:13:36.586Z
 tags: